 Sarah: You have produced and taken part in lots of projects in the past such as #TransActing: A Market of Values and Tate Exchange that have resulted in events that facilitate and generate public interaction and participation.
 Is this something you hope to encourage your students to explore as part of their degree?

 This begins, I think, with each person cultivating a very particular point of view, one that will help them to see what others can’t because it’s in their blind spot.
-This never occurs in isolation.
 I often think of an insight from the Russian philosopher, Mikhail Bakhtin.
 We need someone else – or help from something else - to see the back of our head.
 Even physiologically humans are social through and through.

 Artists need others to encounter their art – audiences, participants, funders, collectors and the like.
 Developing these relationships begins with a community of practice.
 For art students, this starts with their cohorts and tutors at College.
 But growing this network involves mixing in and working with other communities.
 These include people who live and work around the College.

-Working together in a way that is caring and generous could enrich our shared experience through belonging, agency, enthusiasm and delight.
-It’s exhilarating to imagine how Computational Arts could contribute to Camberwell - at the College and beyond!
+Collaborating in ways that are caring and generous could enrich our shared experience through belonging, agency, enthusiasm and delight.
+It’s exhilarating to imagine how Computational Arts could contribute to the cultures Camberwell – at the College and beyond!

 Find out more and apply to BA Computational Arts